IMPORTANT TO KEEP IN MIND

 Method 1: List all your WiFi network credentials in the ClearNode’s configuration file

-Method 2: Keep the WiFi credentials in the ClearNode mobile app
+Method 2: Keep the list of WiFi credentials in the ClearNode mobile app only

 2.4 Ghz versus 5 Ghz WiFi Networks